-Built using Django, served by Apache and mod_wsgi.
+Built using Django, served with gunicorn and nginx.
 The database is SQLite.
-The operating system is FreeBSD, on a VPS hosted at Johncompanies.com.
+Hosted on a FreeBSD VPS at Johncompanies.com.
 Comment-spam protection by Akismet.
-Vintage topo imagery from the Maptech archive.
-The markup engine is Markdown.

-At least 71062 pieces of comment spam killed since January 2008, mostly via Akismet.
+At least 237132 pieces of comment spam killed since 2008, mostly via Akismet.

 After the frameworks post I kept thinking about this.
 Of course any generalizations I make are heavily colored by my own direct experience, but the progression seems to go along these lines: